+courses, meeting for 150 minutes per week, usually in two 75-minute sessions for thirteen weeks.
+Oncampus students should plan to spend two hours on out-of-class work for every hour spent in class.
 To receive credit for a course, the student must attend 75% of the class sessions, fulfill the requirements of the course (papers, class assignments, examinations, etc.) to the professor's satisfaction and receive an acceptable passing grade in the course.
-Students should plan to spend two hours on out-of-class work for every hour spent in class.